 Mellow Mushroom, 50 Broadway St. | By Kathryn Crawford and Gus Cutty

-Frequent collaborators Kathryn Crawford and Gus Cutty gussied up the back of the Mellow Mushroom building with this bold floral piece in September of 2022.
+Frequent collaborators Kathryn Crawford and Gus Cutty gussied up the back of the Mellow Mushroom building with this bold floral piece in September 2022.

-Lexington Avenue Gateway Mural, I-240 bridges over Broadway Ave. | By Arts2People’s Asheville Mural Project
+Lexington Avenue Gateway Mural, I-240 bridges over Broadway Avenue | By Arts2People’s Asheville Mural Project

 Cellarest Beer Project, 395 Haywood Rd. | By Gus Cutty

-Triangle Park Mural, the intersection of Sycamore Alley and South Market St. | By Molly Must + members of nonprofit Just Folks
+Triangle Park Mural, the intersection of Sycamore Alley and South Market Street | By Molly Must + members of nonprofit Just Folks

 These colorful, collaborative community murals at Triangle Park in The Block celebrate and pay homage to Black Asheville’s historic business district.